esteban-mendoza/DiveIntoDeepLearningEPUB/README.md

 ## Instructions

 1. Use [WebToEpub](https://github.com/dteviot/WebToEpub) to convert the website to EPUB format.
-In this version we used the flag
+In this version we used `div.section` to select the body of each chapter, and the following flags

     ````bash
     .mdl-tabs__panel:not(.is-active), .d2l-tabs, button